AliKhairy/Restaurant-website/README.md

 The website is responsive for all devices as I have tested it with multiple resolutions by resizing the window on PC.
 When its about phone-size it provides a drop-down menu.

+# How to run
+Make sure you have the Live Server extenstion installed on your github codespaces.
+To do that:
+- Click Ctrl+Shift+X
+- Search Live Server
+- Install it

+Once you're done with that, right click on the menu.html file and click open with live server.

+You are now able to browse my website.